 Dursun N, Liman N, Ozyazgan I, et al. Role of thymus oil in burn wound healing.
 J Burn Care Rehabil.
 2003;24:395-399.

 Ferri FF.
 Cellulitis.
 Ferri FF, ed.
 Ferri's Clinical Advisor 2017.
 1st ed.
 Philadelphia, PA: Elsevier; 2017:258-259.e2.

 Keller KL, Fenske NA.
 Uses of vitamins A, C and E and related compounds in dermatology: a review.
 J Am Acad Dermatol.
 1998;39(4 Pt1):611-625.

-Maeda Y, Loughrey A, Earle JA, Millar BC, Rao JR, Kearns A, et al. Antibacterial activity of honey against community-associated methicillin-resistant Staphylococcus aureus (CA-MRSA).
+Maeda Y, Loughrey A, Earle JA, et al. Antibacterial activity of honey against community-associated methicillin-resistant Staphylococcus aureus (CA-MRSA).
 Complement Ther Clin Pract.
-2008 May;14(2):77-82.
+2008;14(2):77-82.

 Ullman D. The Consumer's Guide to Homeopathy.
 New York, NY: Penguin Putnam; 1995.